mmacdo54/go-redis-clone/README.md

 ## Running
 1. Make sure you have Go installed
 2. Pull the github repo
-3. Run `go get`
-4. Run `go run .` - this will start the redis server on localhost:6379
+3. Run `go run .` - this will start the redis server on localhost:6379

 ## Supported Commands
 Currently supported Redis Commands